ninuzzo/nocrazydots/README.md

 Then logout of your user and login again to make this effective, or just reboot and try to run nocrazydots again.

+If your computer is old and slow, it is advisable to not do anything else with it while nocrazydots is playing complicated scores, in order to not introduce latency.